ipekp/dotfiles/README.md

 # Installation Guide
+## Todo
+Some kind of script to simplify
 ## Requirements

 Before you begin, ensure your system is up to date and install the necessary packages: